 The Music History Placement Test is required.
 The test assesses your command of the main historical eras and the association of genres, composers, concepts, and terms with the eras to which they belong.
 We also ask you to name the composers of a number of significant compositions and to identify the composer or theorist associated with several important musical concepts and terms.
 You must also classify genres as secular or sacred.
 The test is entirely multiple choice and takes less than an hour to complete.

-and whether graduate students must take any of these classes:
+and whether graduate students must take:

 If you are an entering FTIC (first time in college, i.e., freshperson), have not taken any music history, or music history at the 3000 level or its equivalent at another institution, you do not need to take the placement test and must register for MUH 3211 at your first opportunity.

 The next Music History Placement Tests will be given online Saturday, November 14 or Sunday, November 15.
 Contact Dr. Dolata at email@example.com for details or to enroll in the exam.